 # Withdrawals

-When you’re trading on SYMMIO, your funds sit inside the protocol rather than directly in your wallet.
-You can deposit in instantly and trade as much as you like, the only time there’s a delay is when you want to withdraw back out to your wallet (or to another EOA).
+When you trade on Symmio, your funds sit inside the protocol rather than in your wallet.
+You can deposit instantly and trade as much as you like.
+The only time there's a delay is when you withdraw back out, to your wallet or another EOA.

 ### The 12-hour cooldown

-SYMMIO uses a **12-hour withdrawal cooldown**.
+Symmio uses a **12-hour withdrawal cooldown**.
 Once you request a withdrawal (after deallocating funds from your trading sub-accounts), those funds are locked for 12 hours before they can leave the system.
-You can think of this like the withdrawal delay on an optimistic rollup.
+It's much like the withdrawal delay on an optimistic rollup.

-The reason for this is safety is: If something goes wrong, the cooldown gives the protocol’s monitoring systems time to react.
-During that window, suspicious activity can be detected, users can be suspended and damage can be contained.&#x20;
+The reason is safety.
+If something goes wrong, the cooldown gives the protocol's monitoring systems time to react: suspicious activity can be detected, accounts can be suspended, and damage can be contained inside the window.

 * You can **trade instantly**.